anushauppula/Port-Scanner/README.md

 # Fast Multi-Threaded Port Scanner 🚀

 ## 📌 About
 A high-speed TCP port scanner built in Python using socket programming and multi-threading.
-Scans 1000 ports in ~2 seconds vs 500+ seconds with single-threaded approach.
+Scans 1000 ports in ~2 seconds vs 500+ seconds with single-threaded approach.This confirms the scanner correctly identifies open ports at the network packet level.

+### How to Reproduce:
+1. Start Wireshark: `sudo wireshark`
+2. Capture on `Loopback: lo` with filter `tcp.port == 445`
+3. Run scanner on `127.0.0.1` port `445`
+4. Observe SYN/SYN-ACK handshake in Wireshark

 ## ⚡ Features
 - **300 Threads**: High speed scanning using `threading` module